wozniakpawel/cooltaxtool/README.md

 You can access the live website at [https://cooltaxtool.com](https://cooltaxtool.com).

-The master branch is automatically deployed using Netlify, so any PR merged into master will be awailable right away.
+The master branch is automatically deployed using Netlify, so any PR merged into master will be available right away.

 # About CoolTaxTool